open-telemetry/opamp-spec/README.md

 more than once the Server MUST respond to each message, not just the first message, even if the Server detects the duplicates and processes the message once.

+Note that the Agent is not required to keep a growing queue of messages that it wants to send to the Server if the connection is unavailable.
+The Agent typically only needs to keep one up-to-date message of each kind that it wants to send to the Server and send it as soon as the connection is available.

+For example, the Agent should keep track of its own status and compose a StatusReport message that is ready to be sent at the first opportunity.
+If the Agent is unable to send the StatusReport message (for example if the connection is not yet available) the Agent does not need to create a new StatusReport every time the Agent's status changes and keep all these StatusReport messages in a queue ready to be sent.
+The Agent simply needs to keep one up-to-date StatusReport message and send it at the first opportunity.
+This of course requires the StatusReport message to contain all changes since it was last reported and to correctly reflect the current (last) state of the Agent.

+Similarly, all other Agent reporting capabilities, such as Addon Status Reporting or Agent Package Installation Status Reporting require the Agent to only keep one up-to-date status message and send it at the earliest opportunity.

+The exact same logic is true in the opposite direction: the Server normally only needs to keep one up-to-date message of a particular kind that it wants to deliver to the Agent and send it as soon as the connection to the Agent is available.

 <h2 id="throttling">Throttling</h2>